-The civilian labor force is the sum both employed unemployed persons sixteen years of age and older.
-As shown in Table 3:9, the highest labor force participation rate is Taylor County at 58.7% and the lowest labor force participation rate is McCreary County at 38.1%.
-The overall labor force participation rate for the LCADD region is 51.2%.
+The civilian labor force is the sum of both employed and unemployed persons sixteen years of age and older.
+As shown in Table 3:9, the highest labor force participation rate is Taylor County at 58.7% and the lowest labor force participation rate is McCreary County at 38.1%.The overall labor force participation rate for the LCADD region is 51.2%.